 Do you do a monthly budget?
 Any tips for sticking to it?

-Yes, I have budget that is lead by paying myself first.
-I alway have portion of my income that will go into my 401k, saving and other investment before I consider other financial commitment.
-This was difficult at first but once I was debt free it now a piece of cake.
+Yes, I have a budget that is led by paying myself first.
+I always have a portion of my income that will go into my 401k, saving, and other investment before I consider other financial commitments.
+This was difficult at first, but once I was debt free and paid off my mortgage debt, it is now a piece of cake.

 Get your FREE budget worksheet

 Learn how to budget for people who suck at budgeting!
 Get all my tips and advice and printable to help you get started!